 Dr. CI is a tool originally developed by a Facebook employee for use on the PyTorch project.
 Dr. CI is a system for categorizing CI failures to help contributors navigate why their jobs failed and if they were responsible.
 It also will automatically retry jobs if they are known to be flaky.
 When that employee moved on to other projects, ownership of the tool fell to my team at Facebook.
 We opted to redesign the tool from the ground up using our team's common infrastructure and internal systems available at Facebook.
 In the redesign, I was responsible for UI surfaces, the retry behaviour (both manual retries and automated retries), and posting Pull Request comments while another engineer designed the failure classification system and the content of those comments.
 After we delivered the project, the other engineer moved on to other projects and I became the owner of Dr. CI

 2019FBShipIt Upgrades for Facebook

-FBShipIt is a tool developed by Facebook for copying commits between different repos (see the README for more) During my second internship at Facebook my job was to completely redesign the configuration system used internally to manage the configuration of over 100 projects that use FBShipIt at Facebook.
+See above for a summary of what FBShipIt is.
+During my second internship at Facebook my job was to completely redesign the configuration system used internally to manage the configuration of over 100 projects that use FBShipIt at Facebook.
 The old system required an unpredictable amount of time (4-48 hours) to update a FBShipIt config.
 The system I put in place, and then migrated all projects to, allows config changes to be instant.
 I also upgraded the codebase to use modern Hack Standard Library types and made some other minor changes since then.

 2019Aggie Map for TAMU GeoInnovation Center